hdShang/arxiv-daily/docs/cs-LG/2025-06-30/papers/250623843v1-efpi-elastic-formation-and-position-identification-in-football-socce.md

 ---
 layout: default
-title: EFPI: Elastic Formation and Position Identification in Football (Soccer) using Template Matching and Linear Assignment
+title: "EFPI: Elastic Formation and Position Identification in Football (Soccer) using Template Matching and Linear Assignment"
 ---

 # EFPI: Elastic Formation and Position Identification in Football (Soccer) using Template Matching and Linear Assignment